craftercms/docs/source/system-administrators/activities/delivery/configure-apache-vhost.rst

     <VirtualHost *:80>
         ServerName example.com

-        # Path where your actual Crafter CMS site resides on the server
+        # Path where your actual CrafterCMS site resides on the server
         DocumentRoot /path_to_crafter/crafter/data/repos/sites/mysite

         RewriteEngine On